sadeq220/docs/js/NextJs.md

 > React Server Components allow you to write UI that can be rendered and optionally cached on the server.

 we have two types of Server Components:
-- Server Components without a WebServer(build time rendering)
+- `Static Rendering`(render at build time): Server Components without a WebServer
-- Server Components with a WebServer
+- `Dynamic Rendering`(render at request time): Server Components with a WebServer

 React Server Components can be an **async** function.
 React Server Components can not use React Hooks and Web APIs(e.g. HTML event listeners).